AdaSD: Adaptive Speculative Decoding for Efficient Language Model Inference: Conclusion

 \section{Conclusion}

 This paper proposes AdaSD, a novel speculative decoding method without the need for manual hyperparameter tuning.
-AdaSD significantly improves speculative decoding speed, with only a minor reduction in accuracy.
+AdaSD improves decoding speed with minimal accuracy loss.
 While AdaSD enhances decoding efficiency, there is still room for further improvement in its adaptive mechanisms.
 For generation, incorporating additional indicators beyond entropy could enable more precise decisions.
-For verification, designing more effective heuristics to adjust the JS distance could improve the acceptance rate and further reduce accuracy degradation.
+For verification, refining JS distance modeling could further boost acceptance and accuracy.
 We believe that AdaSD represents a practical step toward more efficient and adaptive decoding for large language models.